Natasha Jonas: Personal life

 Initially intending to be a footballer, Jonas spent eighteen months at St. Peter's College in the United States on a football scholarship.
 After suffering an injury that ended her football career, she returned to the United Kingdom and studied media studies at Edge Hill University, Lancashire.
 She was employed for five years by Liverpool City Council and was a mentor for the Youth Sport Trust for four years, helping to promote sport and healthy lifestyles to school-age children.

 Jonas is an older sister of footballer Nikita Parris.

 Jonas was appointed Member of the Order of the British Empire (MBE) in the 2025 Birthday Honours for services to boxing to the community in Liverpool.

 In the media

-In July 2012, Jonas appeared alongside Tom Stalker and James Dickens in Channel 4 documentary, Knockout Scousers, which followed her to Czech Republic and China on her pursuit for Olympic qualification, a production which she also narrated.
+In July 2012, Jonas appeared alongside Tom Stalker and Jazza Dickens in Channel 4 documentary, Knockout Scousers, which followed her to Czech Republic and China on her pursuit for Olympic qualification, a production which she also narrated.
 In August 2023, Jonas during her tour in Tanzania she appeared in Azam TV, where she shared her experience and motivated female local amateur boxers to encounter challenges they face in their careers towards substantial achievements in the sport.

 A mural of her is in Liverpool, on Elwy Street off High Park Street, near the home she lived in as a child.